Iguana! Iguana! Iguana! Reptile artist Shuya Misawa's first solo exhibition "Falling Scales"|Domingo

 Sapporo City

-A must-see exhibition for reptile lovers is currently being held at the Sapporo "TO OV cafe / gallery", featuring 24 reptile paintings with intricately detailed scale textures and patterns.
+A must-see exhibition for reptile lovers is currently being held at Sapporo's "TO OV cafe / gallery," featuring 24 reptile paintings that meticulously depict the texture and patterns of their scales.
 This is the first solo exhibition by Shuya Misawa, a young artist who won the Newcomer Award at the 98th Do-ten Exhibition.
-Don't miss out on the works filled with love for reptiles!
+Don't miss out on these works filled with love for reptiles!

 A spectacular miniature painting that lets you enjoy the faces of reptiles